redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.6-provisioning-workflow/README.md

 These nodes should be connected via an **On-Success** connection in the workflow.

+The resulting workflow should appear similar to the depiction illustrated in the [Finished Workflow](#finished-workflow) portion of the Solutions section.

 Once you've added the three nodes to the workflow, click the **Save** button in the top right corner.

 ### Solutions